Report an accessibility problem

 Career opportunities

-Minor programs allow students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-A minor in physics can help students expand analytical skills as they pursue careers in engineering, postsecondary education or mechanical design.
+Minor programs enable students to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+Graduates with a minor in physics have expanded analytical skills that serve them well as they pursue careers in engineering, postsecondary education or mechanical design.

 Contact information